ass29/A02/README.md

 **2. Clone-** A copy of a **Git** **repository**. **Clones** contain all directories and files of a **repository**.
 This allows you to copy a **repository** from GitHub and work on those project files on your machine.
 After those changes are made, you can them push them onto the **repository** on GitHub.

 **3. Commit-** The saving of changes to a **repository** or codebase.
 When working on a project and making changes to it, you can commit those changes and save it to the **repository**.
-In other words, a commit allows you to save the chanegs your make to code.
+In other words, a commit allows you to save the changes your make to code.
 Commits also track the changes made throughout the **repository**'s history.

 **4. Fetch-** Used to retrieve the latest/newest changes made to a remote **repository**.
 This includes all the commits made.
 Using git fetch does not modify your current branch.

-**5. GIT-** A version control system that tracks changes made to a project/codebase worked on by many developers. **Git** allows developers to manage different versions of a **repository**, make changes to a **repository**, and **commmit** those changes. **GIT** runs locally on your machine and does not need an internet connection.
+**5. GIT-** A version control system that tracks changes made to a project/codebase worked on by many developers. **Git** allows developers to manage different versions of a **repository**, make changes to a **repository**, and **commit** those changes. **GIT** runs locally on your machine and does not need an internet connection.

 **6. Github-** A web-based platform used to store and host files. **GitHub ** allows for the storing of repositories over the cloud. **GitHub** also uses version control, which allows developers to manage their code and collaborate with others.